What is Global Privacy Control?

 According to the California Consumer Protection Act (CCPA), if a business collects personal information from consumers online, then under the CCPA Regulations it must “treat user-enabled global privacy controls, such as a browser plug-in or privacy setting, device setting, or other mechanism, that communicate or signal the consumer’s choice to opt-out of the sale of their personal information as a valid request . . . for that browser or device, or, if known, for the consumer.”

-In recent years, there has been increasing scrutiny of privacy rights online.
-Everything we do online is tracked, followed and analyzed - all without our knowledge or consent.
+Detailed: In recent years, there has been increasing scrutiny of privacy rights online.
+Everything we do online is tracked, followed and analyzed—all without our knowledge or consent.
 Considering how valuable and precious personal data is, it’s important that the decisions regarding what happens with the data are easily made by the owner of the data.

 The GPC is built to inform websites not to sell user data.
 This is different from other privacy tools that might limit tracking but might still allow user data to be sold (or to sell that data itself).